emacsmirror/elcute/README.md

 Slurpbarf binds `C-(` and `C-)` to slurping commands, and `C-{` and `C-}` to barfing commands.

-Elcute re-binds `kill-line` to a killing command respecting expression structure.
+Elcute remaps `kill-line` to a killing command respecting expression structure.

 Both Slurpbarf and Elcute are sensitive to Electric Indent mode.
 I recommend use of both Electric Indent and Electric Pair modes alongside Slurpbarf and Elcute.